2.1 Sources and triggers for investigations

 In each case it is not only the primary due diligence activities that require investigative skills, but the response to the information delivered by standard or enhanced due diligence may itself stimulate wider investigation.
 Concerns in open-source materials (such as reports from internet research and reports by Amnesty International and Transparency International’s Corruption Perception Index), and information already held on file, in bespoke due diligence reports by third-party vendors and in responses from counterparties to questionnaires and pre-contractual enquiries (which are particularly prevalent in public sector contract due diligence) may all trigger separate lines of enquiry.
 Red flags such as opaque ownership structures, prior enforcement actions against the counterparty, engagement in high-risk geographies or the presence of PEPs in the ownership or control structure can all raise the risk profile of a person, entity or proposed transaction, putting the company on notice that further investigation is required.

-Ironically, for companies straining to deliver strong due diligence, one of the most significant dangers of an adequate process to flag concerns at the primary due diligence stage is that issues of initial concern will be presented in a clear, contemporaneous record.
-That record may create disclosable evidence of a company’s state of knowledge and awareness, or the fact it was on notice, at a material time – and in the absence of an adequate investigative response, this record itself may assist in incriminating the company despite the positive steps taken to identify the issue in the first instance.
+Ironically, for companies straining to deliver strong due diligence, flagging issues of concern in clear, contemporaneous records at the primary due diligence stage may pose a significant danger.
+That record may create disclosable evidence of a company’s state of knowledge and awareness, or the fact it was on notice, at a material time, and in the absence of an adequate investigative response, this record itself may assist in incriminating the company despite the positive steps taken to identify the issue in the first instance.

 Additionally, internal and external audit reports may flag control weaknesses and identify intended remediation plans.
 These will not constitute privileged documents, although they may be subject to significant confidentiality controls.
 Action logs should be traced to ensure that audit recommendations were implemented and can be used as evidence.
 Similarly, analysis of compliance remediation and restructuring plans, conformance reviews of compliance systems and controls, published results of thematic reviews by regulators and other third parties, evaluation of whistleblower logs or statements made by company executives in the public domain (e.g., records of evidence adduced at UK parliamentary select committee or US congressional committee hearings) may also corroborate or appease initial concerns, or may serve to trigger further investigation into wider issues.